htodorov0000/OnlineRetailer/README.md

 Finally, tests can be accessed by running the script within the “test” folder.
 This contains several unittests used to test key functionality of the application.

+Please note that no scripts are used to perform any of the hacker attacks, and that evidence of their performance is included in the main report.